G.L.MELLIN TOURNAMENT

 TEAM PAIRINGS

 Team pairings in order of play must be handed to the organisers at least half an hour before a School’s starting time for each round.
 It is essential that full initials of players are submitted.
+Debutants should be clearly marked with an asterisk.

 RECORDING OF MATCHES